Can You Overdose on Xanax?

 What are the Short Term Effects of Xanax?

-There are several common side effects associated with Xanax, which can be managed with the help of a doctor.
+There are National Institute on Drug Abuse associated with Xanax, which can be managed with the help of a doctor.
 If these side effects are not treated by adjusting the dose, then they may get worse.
 People who abuse Xanax are more likely to experience these effects, and more likely to experience serious versions of these effects, because they compulsively take too much of the drug.

 - Drowsiness or fatigue